 Used by the Japanese Army Air Force (JAAF) as a military airfield.
 Starting in July 1945 attacked by U. S. aircraft until the end of the Pacific War.

 American missions against Chofu Airfield

 During late September 1945 occupied by the U. S. Army Air Force (USAAF) and based both the 6th Photographic Reconnaissance Group (6th PRG) and 71st Reconnaissance Group both operating the F-5 Lightning photo-reconnaissance aircraft to map wartime damage in Japan until January 1946.
 Afterwards, turned over to the occupation government and later returned to Japanese control.

 Still in use today as Chofu Airport.
 Airport code: ICAO: RJTF.
-Used by a variety of aviation companies including Aerotec, Jamco, JAXA, Toho Air Service, Tokyo Airlines and New Central Airservice.
-Today, two of the 1944 concrete hangers are preserved at a nearby park.
+Used by a variety of aviation companies including Aerotec, Jamco, JAXA, Toho Air Service, Tokyo Airlines and New Central Air Service.
+Today, two of the 1944 concrete hangars are preserved in a nearby park.